It's Time for Downtown

 In bringing fresh retail experiences, recreational activities, and diverse community events to life, we are investing in a cleaner, safer, and more enjoyable downtown for everyone.
 Stay informed and be a part of Campbell River’s downtown.

-Here is a look at the projects currently taking place downtown, split into six different public activation categories:
+Here is a look at the projects currently taking place downtown:

 IT'S TIME FOR COMMUNITY